roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© Madeline had said that she wouldn't use any of her magic against the young man to get him on her side, but that wasn't entirely true.
+Madeline had said that she wouldn't use any of her magic against the young man to get him on her side, but that wasn't entirely true.
 Sure, she wouldn't just put him under a spell like she did the others.
 But, that didn't mean she couldn't grease the wheels a bit.
 Madeline knew her breast milk could be quite addictive.
 She knew that one taste could drive a man wild with lust and dark thoughts.
 So although at first it was simply Madeline forcing her milk upon him, she could now feel his mouth lightly sucking at her nipple.

  Alex couldn't explain it.
 He shouldn't be in any way enjoying this.
 He was being forced into this!
 He shouldn't take any pleasure in this, this was just so, so wrong.
 But God her milk tasted good.
 As soon as it hit his tongue, he felt like a man dying of thirst being given a drop of water.
 He had to have more.
 So, despite this predicament, he found himself not fighting back as strongly.
 He found his hands resting on her full hips.
 He was letting her fill his mouth with the sweet substance.
 And once the pressure of the milk within her full breast was lessened, and the flow of milk slowed a bit, Alex couldn't stop himself from sucking ever so lightly as to help pull more milk into his mouth.
 He pressed himself into her just a bit and made sure his mouth completely surrounded her nipple, making sure none of the precious fluid escaped his mouth.
 And he let his tongue circle around her nipple, soaking it with his spit, cause that probably made the milk come out easier, right?
 And he found himself biting lightly at the rubber nipple, making her moan in satisfaction, cause making her moan probably made her milk really flow.